Arshdeep-Singh-Boparai/Enesmeble_SoundNet/README.md

 Flow chart of the code:
 (a) Extract intermediate representations from various interediate layers using raw-audio as input.
 Apply global average pooling across each feature map.
-(b) Train classifier using npn-linear SVM and apply late fusion. ("layer_classifier.py")
+(b) Train classifier using non-linear SVM and apply late fusion. ("layer_classifier.py")